 Tree Planting Guide

 Thank you for doing your bit to help make London a little bit greener – we really appreciate it.
-We would love you to plant your trees as part of London’s biggest ever tree planting weekend between 30 November and 2 December.
+We would love you to plant your trees as part of National Tree Week, between 23 November and 1 December 2019.

 This planting guide will help you plan your planting event, and make sure that your trees get off to the best possible start.